matthewfro1717/hortas-v3-source/README.md

-# Strident Crisis 1.5: Fixed Build
+# Hortas Edition v3: Fixed Build

-This is a fixed build of Strident Crisis 1.5, updating the version to be more stable and work cross platform.
+This is a fixed build of Hortas Edition v3, updating the version to be more stable and work cross platform.